ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 # GraphQL Helpers for EF Core

-Adds methods to resolve schema fields directly from dbContext.
+Adds methods to resolve schema fields directly from a DbContext.

 ## Getting Started